WHOOP 3.0 Review: WHOOP vs Apple Watch

 How I select the products I link to:

 In the world of fitness, trackers, and smartwatches, there can only be one.
-You may not wear WHOOP on one arm, and an Apple watches on the other.
+You may not wear WHOOP on one arm, and an Apple Watch on the other.
 So you have to decide which product is best for you?
-Here is my whoop 3.0 review to help you make that decision.
+Here is my WHOOP 3.0 review to help you make that decision.

 Wearable fitness trackers, or “wearables,” are better than old-school devices that you have to carry around in your gym bag and remember to put on before every workout.

 The reason is two-fold:

 1) You don’t have to remember anything!
 The best wearables like WHOOP 3.0, the Apple Watch, and Fitbit are all minimal, and all look good all day and night.
 Plus, you can even comfortably sleep with them.
 The last thing you want is to add one more thing that you have to remember before your next workout—that’s why it’s better to get a wearable, put it on, and let the device do the rest!